abbylewis/vera_meteor_strike/README.md

 -   asl.ets
 -   asl.tbats
 -   asl.temp.lm
+-   asl.met.lm

 ## TO DO:

-1.  asl.temp.lm.all.sites model
-2.  asl.met.lm model (linear model with multiple met vars)
-3. Figure out if we want to add auto_adam, nnetar
+1. Figure out if we want to add auto_adam, nnetar

 ## To add new models